Lisa Ayu Kusumawati: 2022

 In March, Kusumawati and Rehan Naufal Kusharjanto reached their first BWF Tour final in the Orléans Masters but lost to Singaporean pair of Terry Hee and Tan Wei Han.
 In October, they reached another final in the Vietnam Open but lost to fellow Indonesian pair of Dejan Ferdinansyah and Gloria Emanuelle Widjaja.
-In November 2022, they claimed their first ever BWF World Tour title in the Hylo Open by defeating Feng Yanzhe and Huang Dongping in the final in straight games.
+In November, they claimed their first ever BWF World Tour title in the Hylo Open by defeating Feng Yanzhe and Huang Dongping in the final in straight games.

 2023

 Kusumawati and Kusharjanto opened the 2023 season at the Malaysia Open, but defeated in the second round to Malaysian pair Chen Tang Jie and Toh Ee Wei.
-In the next tournament, they lost again in second round of the India Open from top seed Zheng Siwei and Huang Yaqiong of China.
+In the next tournament, they lost again in second round of the India Open from top seed Zheng Siwei and Huang Yaqiong.
 They competed at the home tournament, Indonesia Masters, but had to lose in the first round from Japanese pair Kyohei Yamashita and Naru Shinoya.
 For the fourth consecutive time, they lost early in the second round of the Thailand Masters, this time from Korean pair Kim Won-ho and Jeong Na-eun.

 In February, Kusumawati join the Indonesia national badminton team to compete at the Badminton Asia Mixed Team Championships, but unfortunately the teams lost in the quarter-finals from team Korea.

+In March, Kusumawati and Kusharjanto competed in the European tour.
+They able to reached the All England Open semi-finals, but must admit the toughness of the world number 1 mixed doubles pair Zheng Siwei and Huang Yaqiong in a close rubber games.
+In the next tour, they lost in the second round of Swiss Open, and bounced back by reaching the quarter-finals of the Spain Masters, and then the semi-finals of the Orléans Masters.

+In late April, Kusumati with her partner, Kursharjanto, then competed at the Asian Championships in Dubai, United Arab Emirates, but had to retire in the first round from Chinese Taipei pair Chang Ko-chi and Lee Chih-chen.